getty-zig/getty.so/pages/guide/deserializers.md

     }

     // 👇
-    fn deserializeOptional(self: *Self, allocator: ?Allocator, v: anytype) !@TypeOf(v).Value {
-        const backup = self.tokens;

-        if (try self.tokens.next()) |token| {
-            if (token == .Null) {
-                return try v.visitNull(allocator, De);
-            }

-            // 👋 visitSome works a bit differently from the other visitor
-            //    methods.
-It doesn't take a Getty value because the way
-            //    it works is that it'll call getty.deserialize again, except
-            //    this time the optional's payload type will be used.
-            //
-            //    That's why we restore the token we just ate.
-When
-            //    getty.deserialize is called again by visitSome, we want the
-            //    deserializer to parse the same token. self.tokens = backup;
-            return try v.visitSome(allocator, self.deserializer());
-        }

-        return error.InvalidType;
-    }

-    // 👇
     fn deserializeString(self: *Self, allocator: ?Allocator, v: anytype) !@TypeOf(v).Value {
         if (try self.tokens.next()) |token| {
             if (token == .String) {